ChristineKitchens/School_District_Analysis/README.md

 9. The scores by school type

-Additionally, the school board observed evidence in student score data that indicate scores for 9th graders at Thomas High School have been altered.
-As such, math and reading scores for Thomas High School (THS) 9th graders are replaced with NaNs for the analysis.
+Additionally, the school board observed evidence in student score data that indicates scores for 9th graders at Thomas High School (THS) have been altered.
+As such, math and reading scores for THS 9th graders are replaced with NaNs for the analysis.
 Descriptions of how the replacement impacted metrics is included in the report.
-Code script from which the following results were derived can be found in the [jupyter notebook for the project](PyCitySchools_Challenge.ipynb).
+Code script from which results were derived can be found in the [jupyter notebook for the project](PyCitySchools_Challenge.ipynb).

 ## School District Analysis Results